Children's Life International

 WATER BAPTISM—Baptism in water is by immersion, is a direct commandment of our Lord, and is for believers only.
 The ordinance is a symbol of the Christian’s identification with Christ in His death, burial, and resurrection (Matt.
 28:19; Rom.
 6:4; Col. 2:12; Acts 8:36–39).

-The following recommendation regarding the water baptismal formula is adopted; to wit: “On the confession of your faith in the Lord Jesus Christ, the Son of God, and by His authority, I baptize you in the Name of Jesus, the Father, and the Son, and the Holy Ghost.
+The following recommendation regarding the water baptismal formula is adopted; to wit: “On the confession of your faith in the Lord Jesus Christ, the Son of God, and by His authority, I baptize you in the Name of Jesus and the Father, Son & Holy Spirit.
 Amen.”
-(Acts 2:28 & Mat.
-28:19, Note: brief explanation)
+(Acts 2:28 & Matt.
+28:19)

 BAPTISM IN THE HOLY GHOST—The Baptism in the Holy Ghost and fire is a gift from God as promised by the Lord Jesus Christ to all believers in this dispensation and is received subsequent to the new birth.
 This experience is accompanied by the initial evidence of speaking in other tongues as the Holy Spirit Himself gives utterance (Matt.
 3:11; John 14:16,17; Acts 1:8; Acts 2:38,39; Acts 19:1–7; Acts 2:1–4).